Îles du Prince-de-Monaco

-They are located in the Audierne bay around 0.5 km from the Bourbonnais point.
+They are located in Audierne Bay around 0.5 km from Bourdonnais Point.
 The two main isles of the group are separated by a narrow strait and on the southern island, l'Île Sud du Prince-de-Monaco, an unnamed hill reaches an elevation of 99 m above sea level.

 Their name was chosen by Raymond Rallier du Baty in 1908/1909 to honour Albert I, Prince of Monaco.